 - In Cowboy Bebop episode "Heavy Metal Queen", Spike propels himself shooting his pistol after jumping loose in a zero-gravity space.

-- He did the same in the Tenkaichi Budokai against Krillin and then Tien.
-Against Krillin he used it as part of a combo where he knocked Krillin a good horizontal distance, jumped into the air, then propelled himself forward and into the ground into his opponent.
-When he used it on Tien both are free-falling, and the first to touch the ground will lose.
-Goku fires the Kamehameha twice in succession: One to thrust himself at Tien, knocking him down so he couldn't fly and one to gain some more height through recoil to ensure Tien will hit the ground first (Goku ends up losing anyway, because he hits a car before Tien gets to the ground).
+- Goku would use the trick in similar ways at the 22nd Tenkaichi Budokai against Krillin and then Tien.
+Against Krillin he used it as part of a combo where jumps into the air, propells himself at his opponent at incredible speed.
+He then delivers a colossal right hook that sends Krillin flying across the arena, followed up by a flying knee into his stomach to prevent a ring out.
+When Goku used it on Tien, both are free-falling and the first to touch the ground will lose.
+Goku fires the Kamehameha twice in succession: one to headbutt into Tien, knocking him down so he couldn't fly and a second using his last bit of energy to gain some more height and ensure Tien will hit the ground first.
+Goku ends up losing anyway, because he hits a truck before Tien gets to the ground.

 - In an early After War Gundam X episode, Garrod uses the Satellite Cannon to propel himself and Jamil away from a disused nuclear power station that was Going Critical.